How the next cyber incident may impact you

 Entire communities can feel the effects — and bear the costs — when cyber criminals breach a single organization.
 Here’s what each of us can do about it.

 As our world becomes increasingly digitized and connected, cyber crime has emerged as one of our society’s most serious threats.
 Criminals continue to refine methods of infiltrating digital networks and deceiving employees at organizations, which can result in businesses being unable to operate, data being stolen and consumers losing services.

 Increasingly, the criminals are targeting essential industries and service providers, such as hospitals, energy delivery companies, food suppliers and software companies.
-The cost to these organizations is immense: Damages related to cyber crime approached $1 trillion in 2020 — a 50% increase since 2018.1
+The cost to these organizations is immense: The average total cost to an organization of a data breach in 2022 was $4.35 million — a 12.7% increase since 2020.1

 But this estimate does not fully account for costs to consumers, who may experience higher prices, hardship due to loss of essential services and an overall feeling of mistrust when organizations they depend on experience a breach.

 It can be difficult to understand the seriousness of cyber crime unless we are directly affected by it.
 Yet it is important to recognize that as our economy becomes increasingly globalized and interconnected, no one is immune from the impacts of cyber insecurity.